platformio/platformio-core/docs/ide/_platformio_ide_extra.rst

     We are proud to present our official `PlatformIO IDE <http://platformio.org/#!/platformio-ide>`_ - The next generation integrated development environment for IoT.

-    * Cross-platform code builder without external dependencies to the system
+    * Cross-platform build system without external dependencies to the OS software:
-      software:

         - 200+ embedded boards
         - 15+ development platforms